Target and Walmart will be open for Black Friday

 In the past, Walmart had started opening its branches for Black Friday on Thanksgiving night.
 But that has changed since the pandemic, and stores now open early in the morning on Black Friday itself.

-To know the opening hours of your nearest store today, use the store locator, since they may vary depending on the location.
+To find out the opening hours of your nearest store today, use the store locator, since they may vary depending on the location.

 Walmart has launched three series of special Black Friday deals, two of which run through November 26.
 The “Event 2” of their special offers for Black Friday was launched online on November 10.
 “Event 3” of special offers for Black Friday began online on November 22, with discounts in stores starting November 26 at 5 am